Research Visa Sponsorship Jobs in Tennessee

 Which visa types are most common for research roles in Tennessee?

-The H-1B is the most common work visa for research positions in Tennessee, covering roles that require a specialized degree.
+The H-1B visa is the most common work visa for research positions in Tennessee, covering roles that require a specialized degree.
 J-1 visas are widely used for postdoctoral researchers and research scholars at universities and national laboratories, sponsored through institutional exchange programs.
 O-1A visas appear for researchers with extraordinary ability, particularly those with strong publication records or competitive grant awards.
 Many federally funded research institutions also hold cap-exempt H-1B status.

 Which cities in Tennessee have the most research sponsorship jobs?